“Enjoy the little things, for one day you may look back and realize they were the big things.”

 Actually, true santosha permeates every moment of life, not just those we perceive as positive or even neutral.
 I can’t say that my first emotion is one of contentment when I’m stuck in traffic or writing a check to the IRS, but I’m working on it.
 Being mindful of the little things in everyday life is a start because it’s teaching me to recognize the feeling when it arises.

 I know I’ll cry when we say goodbye to Kevin and board our long flight back home.
 It happens every time I leave my parents’ house in New Orleans, too.
 I’ve never gotten good at goodbye; after 28 years of living in Georgia I still choke up when the pilgrimage to my hometown comes to a close.
-Goodbye is even harder as a parent saying goodbye to her child.
+Goodbye is even harder as a mother saying goodbye to her child.